rahmarx/movielens-25m-data-mining/README.md

 pip install pandas numpy matplotlib seaborn efficient-apriori prefixspan requests jupyter

 # Launch
-jupyter notebook notebooks/637006715_final_project.ipynb
+jupyter notebook notebooks/main_notebook.ipynb
 ```

 Then "Run All".
 The notebook will download MovieLens 25M on the first run (~250 MB, one-time) and run end-to-end in roughly 5 minutes on a laptop.

 ### Key parameters

-Set at the top of the sampling section of the final notebook.
+Set at the top of the sampling section of the main notebook.
 Tweak these to reproduce larger or smaller runs.

 | Parameter | Value | Note |
 |---|---|---|